Ganga Mai Ki Betiyan

-Ganga Mai Ki Betiyan is an Indian Hindi-language television drama series that premiere from 22 September 2025 on Zee TV.
-It is produced by Ravi Dubey and Sargun Mehta, the series is a remake of the Telugu TV series Radhamma Kuthuru of Zee Telugu.
-It stars Amandeep Sidhu, Shubhangi Latkar, Srishti Jain and Sheezan Khan in lead roles.
+Ganga Mai Ki Betiyan is an Indian Hindi-language television drama series that premiere from 22 September 2025 on Zee TV and streams digitally on ZEE5.
+Produced by Ravi Dubey and Sargun Mehta, the series is a remake of the Telugu TV series Radhamma Kuthuru of Zee Telugu and stars Amandeep Sidhu, Shubhangi Latkar, Srishti Jain, Namrata Pradhan and Sheezan Khan in lead roles.

 Plot

 Set in the spiritual city of Varanasi, Ganga Mai Ki Betiyan follows the inspiring journey of Ganga Mai, a resilient woman who is abandoned by her husband for not bearing a son.
 Determined to defy social stigma, she raises her three daughters Sahana, Sneha, and Soni with pride, strength, and unwavering love.
 Ganga earns a living by running a small dhaba and becomes a symbol of courage in her community.

 As the daughters grow, each faces her own struggles: Sneha is bold and justice-driven, Sahana shoulders family responsibilities, and young Soni begins to understand the challenges around her.
-Sneha’s life takes a turn when she crosses paths with Siddhu, a rough but good-hearted man caught between his feelings for her and his powerful mother Durgawati’s ambitions.
+Sneha’s life takes a turn when she crosses paths with Siddhu, a rough but good-hearted man caught between his feelings for her and his powerful mother Durgavati’s ambitions.